devops329/devops/instruction/deliverable11ChaosTesting/deliverable11ChaosTesting.md

 1. Produce an [incident report](../incidentReport/incidentReport.md) using the template found in the `jwt-pizza` repository under the [incidentReports](https://github.com/devops329/jwt-pizza/tree/main/incidentReports) folder.
    1. If your alerts were not triggered by the chaos, update your alert rules so they can catch future failure.
    1. Include a section in your report documenting any changes you made.
+1. Submit that you have completed the deliverable to the [Canvas](https://byu.instructure.com) assignment.

 > [!NOTE]
 >
 > If you are unable to be on call during the defined testing period you have the responsibility to notify the instructor and negotiate an alternative schedule.

-The AutoGrader will know when you have resolved the issue and give you a score for that portion of the assignment as described in the rubric below.

 When you generate your report you must commit the report to your fork of the `jwt-pizza` repository in a folder named `incidentReports`.
 The report filename should follow the convention `incident-YYYY-MM-DD-#.md`.
 For example: